Shunazo/Shunazo/README.md

 - I spend a lot of my time reading.

-- Sometimes i fiddle around with Ionic.
+- Sometimes I fiddle around with Ionic.

 - I speak english and spanish.